netspective/fluent/README.centos.markdown

 * Install the latest version of ruby on rails which should be 1.9.2,follow the steps for installation by using below steps shall make to install successfully

-* Check for older version RUBY installed via RPM using the following command,
+* Check for older version RUBY installed via RPM using the following command change to the previous directory,

+         $ cd ../

          $ rpm -qa |grep "ruby"

 * If older version exists, uninstall it before proceeding using the command